jina-ai/jerboa/alpaca-lora/README.md

 !!!
 To follow the rest be sure to have enabled your virtual env with poetry by looking at the top root README.md

 ## Runpod
 To run this repository on runpod, use the latest PyTorch container on runpod.
-Then run the following command to install the necessary dependencies and login to github.
+Connect to the VM via SSH, then run the following command to install the necessary dependencies and login to github.
-Afterward you can continue with the training and inference explained below.
+You can now continue with the training and inference explained below.

 ```bash
 bash <(curl -Ls https://raw.githubusercontent.com/sebastian-weisshaar/config_jerboa/main/config.sh)